Michael Smuss: Concentration camps and death march

 German labour contractors went onto the train to request machinery workers, which Smuss volunteered his friends, father, and himself for.
 They were all transferred to the Budzyń concentration camp.
-One night in the camp the head of the camp, Reinhold Feix, shot Smuss's father after he tried to escape.
-Smuss was then told he was at risk, due to Feix liking to shoot the family members of the people he kills.
+One night the head of the camp, Reinhold Feix, shot Smuss's father after he tried to escape.
+Smuss was then told that he was at risk due to Feix liking to shoot the family members of the people he killed.
 Smuss was told to request a meeting with Feix, ask for his dead father's coat, and seem generally disinterested in his father's death.
 Feix granted Smuss's request, but threatened to kill him if he ever saw Smuss not wearing the coat.
 The coat was used to smuggle food.

 In July 1944, Smuss and his friends were sent to the Messerschmitt aircraft factory.
 They made a brief stop at the Auschwitz concentration camp in August, before arriving at the Flossenbürg concentration camp.
 He was given the number 60109 before being sent off to work.
 Smuss purposely missaid his name when the Germans were putting his name in what he heard was an IBM Computer, so the Germans thought his name was "Sohece Smuss".
 Smuss was in Flossenbürg until April 1945.

 An ambulance was sent by members of the Swedish Red Cross, who gave all the Jews a loaf of bread.
 They were then told they were being exchanged for German soldiers captured by the Americans, which was a lie meant to trick them.
 Some of the Jews were then put on a train sent to the Dachau concentration camp but was bombed by the Americans, who mistook the train for one carrying German soldiers, Jewish inmates, including Smuss then carried the bodies back to the crematorium.
 After the bombing, a death march to Dachau began.
-As Americans came closer, Germans fled.
+As American forces came closer, the Germans fled.
 This allowed Smuss and his friend to escape to a barn house in Stamsried.
 After this a farmer came out with a gun and told them to get out, but he eventually gave them milk and called an American ambulance.
 Smuss was then taken to the Idar-Oberstein hospital.